Are you ready for some football? Heck, yes! And we have the play-by-play on how to watch NFL games — for free.

 The easiest way to watch NFL games for free is to check your local channel listings each week.
 Channels such as CBS, FOX and NBC air a number of NFL games every week on Sunday afternoons and evenings.
 Sunday afternoon games typically start at 1 p.m.
 ET, with later afternoon games beginning at 4:05 or 4:25 p.m.
 ET and the night game starting around 8:20 p.m.
 ET.
 These games get broadcast on Fox and CBS; American Football Conference games air on CBS and National Football Conference teams air on Fox.

-You can tune into the free OTA (over-the-air) channels through your Smart TV through network apps or by installing a TV antenna outside your home.
+You can tune into the free OTA (over-the-air) channels through your Smart TV through network apps or by installing a TV antenna inside or outside your home.
 An antenna is an inexpensive one-time purchase, is easy to set up, and can give you hours of entertainment without the monthly cost of a subscription.

 And, if you can’t catch the football game live on your OTA TV service, you might want to consider a Tablo DVR device.